asiakay/asiakay/README.md

 #### 👀 Check out my blog, [www.asialakay.net](http://www.asialakay.net) if you're interested in reading about:

 Why I decided to transition from aspiring Music Producer / Gig & Warehouse worker to UI/UX Software Engineer during quarantine.
-Additionally, through the posts, you'll get a glimpse into my perspective on topics of interest including:
+Additionally, through the posts, you'll get a glimpse into my personal perspective on topics of interest including:

     - Decentralized & Emerging Technology
     - Mental Health and Wellness